 “A huge part of cooking is owning and enjoying the experience.
 Similar to my design philosophy about making your space uniquely yours, I want you to feel inspired to personalize these recipes and adjust them for your family’s tastes.
 If you don’t like onions, take them out!
 If you love mushrooms, add more.
 Just because the recipe is in the breakfast chapter doesn’t mean you have to serve it for breakfast.
 In fact, I encourage you to switch it up more often than not.”

-If you make these you’ll find that they are so light and flakey when they come out of the oven, so try and bake them at a time they will be served immediately.
+If you make these, you’ll find that they are so light and flakey when they come out of the oven, so try and bake them at a time the scones can be served immediately.
 My husband is always waiting with his plate and a cup of tea when I make scones.
 He also loves my Starbuck’s Copycat Pumpkin Bread.

 A Few Tips About This Fresh Orange Scone Recipe